dema4638/library/README.md

 URI:
 /Library/ALL
 ```
-To get the list of all books in library
+To get the list of all books in library.

 ```aidl
 URI: